Why Child Marriage Persists In Mexico

 "People will come up to me in the street and ask how old I am, and then they'll tell me I'm getting old," says Yolanda De la Cruz, 21.

-Child marriage was banned in Mexico in 2014, but according to researchers.
+Child marriage was banned in Mexico in 2014 and while rates of child marriage around the world have fallen in recent decades, the numbers in Mexico haven't moved much.

-And while rates of child marriage around the world have fallen in recent decades, the numbers in Mexico haven't moved much.
 According to the UN Women data, 25 percent of Mexican women ages 50 to 54 say they married as children, while 21 percent of women 20 to 24 report the same — a small change over more than a generation.

 Many of the women in Coatecas Altas were married before adulthood.
 Finishing school is a major challenge for them.